PBA Home > Institutional Research & Analysis >

 **There is also a much earlier, different version of the Senior Survey, administered by our

 office in spring 1985 to a sample of seniors, which measured similar aspects of seniors' experiences, and

 included about 50 check-off items and 50 open-ended items.

 |Seniors' Future Plans was first administered in spring 2009 to the population of all graduating seniors,

-and henceforth will be administered every spring.
+and henceforth will be administered every spring that the full length

 This was originally a three-item survey about seniors' expected principal activity after graduation.